SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 ## More Complex Problems on the Studied Material

-Before we move on to particular tasks, we must clarify that these can be solved in an easier way with **additional knowledge in programming with Java** (methods, arrays, collections, recursion, etc.), but each solution that will be provided now only uses the material covered in this book.
+Before we move on to particular tasks, we must clarify that these can be solved more easily way with **additional knowledge in programming with Java** (methods, arrays, collections, recursion, etc.), but each solution that will be provided now only uses the material covered in this book.
 The goal is to learn how to construct **more complex algorithms** based on your knowledge collected up to the present moment.

 ## Problem: Passion Shopping Days

 Lina has a real shopping passion.
-When she has some money, she immediately goes to the closest shopping center (mall) and tries to spend as much as she can on clothes, bags and shoes.
-But her favorite thing are winter sales.
+When she has some money, she immediately goes to the closest shopping center (mall) and tries to spend as much as she can on clothes, bags, and shoes.
+But her favorite thing is winter sales.
 Our task is to analyze her strange behavior and  **calculate the purchases** that Lina does when she enters the mall, as well as the **money she has left** when the shopping is over.
 All prices and money are in BGN (Bulgarian levs, **lv**).

 The **first line** of the input will pass the **amount** that Lina has **before** she starts shopping.
 After that, upon reading the "**`mall.Enter`**" command, Lina enters the mall and starts shopping until the "**`mall.Exit`**" command is given.
 When Lina starts shopping, **on each line** of the input you will be given strings that are **actions performed by Lina**.
 Each **symbol** in the string is a **purchase or another action**.
 String commands contain only symbols of the **ASCII table**.
 The ASCII code of each sign is **related to what Lina must pay** for each of the goods.
 You need to interpret the symbols in the following way: